-The default live view of the radar will show the radar coverage and any detected movement, and you can add detection zones and rules right away.
-To make it easier to see where objects are moving, upload a reference map, for example a ground plan or an aerial photo, that shows the area covered by the radar.
+To make it easier to see where objects are moving, you can upload a reference map, for example a ground plan or an aerial photo, that shows the area covered by the radar.

-Image requirements for the reference map:
+Image requirements:

 - Supported file formats are jpeg and png. - The orientation is not important, since the radar coverage shape will move to adapt to the image during calibration.